swasgrafx/ionicApod/README.md

 NASA's astronomy picture of the day as an Ionic 4 application.

-Protect your NASA key by placing it in an exteranal configuration file.
-You will need to add this to your providers list in app.module.ts and inject it into you constructor in apod.service.ts.
-I placed mine in *~/config*.
+Protect your NASA key by placing it in an exteranal config file.
+You will need to add this to your providers list in app.module.ts and inject it into the constructor in apod.service.ts.
+I placed my config file in *~/config*.

 *~/config/ng-apod.config.ts*
 ```ts